chris-wood/geolocation-threat-model/draft-geolocation-threat-model.md

 ## Geoocation Sources

-There are at least two classes of geolocation APIs available:
+There are at least two classes of geolocation APIs available.
+A description of each follows.

 - Client-side APIs: These include APIs such as CoreLocation, the W3C Geolocation API, and so on, which provide clients with a simple API for getting location.
 In most cases,